familiesworkingtogether/familiesworkingtogether.github.io/index.md

 I currently reside in Fairfield, CT with my husband with whom I enjoy hiking and traveling with.
 I am fluent in English and Spanish and enjoy visiting my native country of Guatemala as often as possible.

 I have an undergraduate degree with a major in Finance and minor in Psychology from the University of Connecticut and a Master of Arts in Clinical Mental Health Counseling from Fairfield University.
 I worked in the Finance industry for over 17 years and decided to change careers in order to pursue my passion of working with children in the counseling field.
+See my [Professional Disclosure Statement](professional-disclosure-statement.md)

 # Contact